n4dirp/Render-Commander/README.md

 ### Device-Parallel Rendering

 The addon uses its own render-device selection and automates your rendering workflow by launching a separate background Blender instance for each enabled compute device.
-It also supports rendering across multiple back‑ends simultaneously.
+It also supports different frame allocations methods and rendering across multiple Cycles backends simultaneously.

 ### Render Presets & Overrides